 Water Safety Tips

 1. Eyes on the Prize

 Keep your eyes on the children at all times.
-Watch children carefully at all times when they are around water.
+Watch children carefully at all times when they are around water, even if they have floatation devices.
 Even experienced swimmers need supervision.
-Don't let yourself be distracted by phones, books, or other conversations when your children are in or near the water.
-If you ever lose sight of a child, don't assume they are okay.
+Don’t let yourself be distracted by phones, books, or other conversations when your children are in or near the water.
+If you ever lose sight of a child, don’t assume they are okay.
 Check the water first!